tpg/attache-docs/docs/reference/servers.md

 }
 ```

-Now when running any command that requires a server be specified, Attaché will assume you mean the default one if you leave the server name out.
-So `attache deploy` will automatically deploy to the staging server.
-You can still deploy to your other servers by making sure you specify the name on the command-line.
+Now when running any command that requires a server name, Attaché will assume you mean the default one if you don't specify a server name on the command line.
+So in the example above, `attache deploy` will automatically deploy to the staging server.
+You can still deploy to your other servers by making sure you specify the name on the command line.

 ```bash
 attache deploy #staging